 THE HIGH SCHOOL YEARS

-International School of Bergamo will open its first year of high school in September 2019.
+International School of Bergamo opened its first year of high school in September 2019.
 Based on a 4-year programme, the International Baccalaureate curriculum issues the only international diploma recognised in Italy since 1987*.

 There are 2 distinct phases of High school, each lasting 2 years: